 Additionally, Imagine Further, an organization of local experts on mental health education for youth, joined the camps for weekly sessions to help participants develop their support systems, positive coping skills, and resiliency.
 To facilitate these positive interactions, five young adults were hired to serve as ambassadors accompanying officers to summer camp visits.

 Perry High School Youth-Led Safety Plan

 In its 2021-22 school year, following 18 months of isolation for many students due to the pandemic, Perry High School saw an escalation in fights, violence, and disruption, which led to the formation of a safety council.
-The Hear Foundation will support A+ Schools in the hiring of five youth this summer to develop and implement a student-focused safety ambassador program, in conjunction with a school social worker and a nonprofit leader focused on violence prevention.
+The Hear Foundation supported A+ Schools in the hiring of five youth this past summer to develop and implement a student-focused safety ambassador program, in conjunction with a school social worker and a nonprofit leader focused on violence prevention.

 Center for Victims: Building Trauma and Resilience

 The Hear Foundation engaged the Center for Victims to host a series of Healing Rivers workshops, during which community leaders are trained in the science and impact of trauma, and equipped to share tools and strategies to build wellbeing and resilience.

 These workshops provide an understanding of the impacts of direct and vicarious trauma from violence, abuse, chronic adversity, toxic stress, and social inequities on children, adults, families and communities.
 Participants include grassroots community leaders, clergy and police, as well as individuals such as athletic coaches and street outreach workers.